How the Rust CI works

 This branch is used by bors to run all the tests on a PR before merging it, so all the builders are enabled for it. bors will repeatedly force-push on it (every time a new commit is tested).

 Since all the commits to

 they pass all the tests there) we don’t need to build or test anything.
 A quick

 job is executed on each push to update toolstate (see the toolstate description

 Other branches are just disabled and don’t run any kind of builds, since all the in-progress branches will eventually be tested in a PR.
-We try to encourage contributors to create branches on their own fork, but there is no way for us to disable that.

 All our caching is uploaded to an S3 bucket we control